 Ringing in the Ears

-- Occupations or activities that expose you to loud noises
+- Work or activity that has loud noises

-- Wax or a foreign body in the ear canal
+- Wax or an object in the ear canal

-- Certain medications, such as aspirin, antibiotics, or diuretics
+- Certain medicine, such as aspirin, antibiotics, or diuretics

 - Toxins, such as heavy metals, carbon monoxide, or alcohol